redhat-cop/automate-tower-ha-dr/README.md

 - This toolkit and the playbook suite is meant to be run by a one user at a time and one playbook at a time.
 For example, do not try running multiple instances of the `tower-setup-replication.yml` playbook from the same playbook_dir.
 Issues can arise because a dynamic inventory script is used with a tmp file indicating which file to load.
 This mechanism allows to effectively change the inventory during playbook execution.

 - This toolkit and the playbook suite is meant to be run by one user at a time and one playbook at a time.
 For example, do not try running multiple instances of the `tower-setup-replication.yml` playbook from the same playbook_dir.
 Issues can arise because a dynamic inventory script is used with a tmp file indicating which file to load.
-This mechanism allows to effectively change the inventory during playbook execution.
+This mechanism allows you to effectively change the inventory during playbook execution.

 #### Setup